-This fix will in reality be a reset of sorts.
-All of your currently connected devices will lose their connections and will have to be re-paired.
-So if you are using a Bluetooth keyboard and mouse while performing these steps, you WILL get disconnected!
+Please keep in mind this fix will be a reset of sorts.
+All of your currently connected devices will lose their connection and must be re-paired.
+So if you use a Bluetooth keyboard and mouse while performing these steps, you will get disconnected!

 - Select Bluetooth.